Social Media For Small Business Marketing: Which Social Media Platforms Make Sense For Your Small Business?

 - LinkedIn is the most popular social media platform for Fortune 500 CEOs

 - 80% of B2B social media leads come from LinkedIn

 - Average Daily Use: 17 minutes

 Pros: LinkedIn is perfect for your small business if you want to establish yourself as an industry expert, connect with potential leads and partners, and share your industry-specific content to promote your business.
-Account profiles resemble resumes, which nods to the main purpose of LinkedIn: to find jobs, post job openings, and share information about the company culture and services.
+Account profiles resemble resumes.
+This nods to the main purpose of LinkedIn: to find jobs, post job openings, and share information about the company culture and services.

 Cons: If your brand is relaxed, conversational, and more “no shoes, no shirt, no problem, plus F-bombs” than suit-and-tie, LinkedIn might not be for you.
-LinkedIn may also be a waste of time if you don’t have a thought leader “face” of the brand or industry-specific content to share with other like-minded professionals.
+LinkedIn may also be a waste of time if you don’t industry-specific content to share with other like-minded professionals.

 Now, What To Do With The Numbers?

 Now that you have the numbers, invest some creative time into identifying which social media platforms make the most sense for your brand.
 The purpose of social media for small business is to connect with your target audience in genuine ways through brand storytelling and organic engagement.
 This part is essential to a successful social media marketing plan.
 If the idea of managing your own social media platforms overwhelms you, buy us a beer to see if Bareknuckle’s team of strategists and storytellers can help tell your brand’s story with social media management.

 Check out more in-depth social media user information from the 2018 Social Audience Guide by Spredfast.